xark-argo/argo/backend/core/model_providers/README.md

 If a change is necessary, you can:

 - Manually edit the `settings.db` file (a JSON file) under `ARGO_STORAGE_PATH`, or
-- Delete the `settings.db` file to regenerate it with new values.
+- Delete the `settings.db` file to regenerate it with new values（⚠️ This will reset all model configurations）.

 Please ensure these fields are set correctly during the initial configuration.